 Woodruff Fontaine House:

-There is one room in this historic home that is purported to be haunted.
+There is one room in this historic home in Memphis' Victorian Village that is purported to be haunted.
 Molly Woodruff Henning is said to inhabit The Rose Room, though she occasionally wanders throughout the rest of the house.
 A seemingly friendly spirit, Molly reportedly once instructed museum staff on the correct placement of the furniture in her former bedroom.